Thomas George Lanphier Jr.: Later life

 After the war he worked as an editor of the Idaho Daily Statesman and the Boise Capital News while continuing to serve as an officer and fighter pilot in the Idaho Air National Guard.
 He served as president of the Air Force Association from September 1947 to September 1948.
 In December 1949, to promote the AFA's "airability program", an aviation awareness campaign, Lanphier made a round-the-world flight using scheduled airlines, making the 22,140 mile trip in under five days.
 He carried with him a letter from President Harry Truman commemorating the 46th anniversary of the first flight of the Wright brothers.
 Upon returning to New York, the letter, postmarked in 12 countries, was delivered to AFA President Robert S. Johnson, for presentation to the Kill Devil Hills Memorial Association at its annual 17 December anniversary of the Wright's first flight at Kitty Hawk, North Carolina.

 He was then appointed special assistant to the Secretary of the Air Force, and then special assistant to the chairman of the National Security Resources Board.
 From 1951 to 1960, he was vice president of the Convair division of General Dynamics in San Diego, California.
 He served as the Washington liaison and was a strong proponent of the Intercontinental Ballistic Missile and Global Surveillance System in the 1950s.
 He then served as President of Fairbanks Morse from 1960 until August 1962.
-In 1965 he was a senior projects manager at North American Space Division in Downey, California.
+In 1965 he was a senior projects manager at North American Aviation's (later North American Rockwell) Space Division in Downey, California.